 We recommend arriving at your court date or trial about 15 minutes early.
 Please arrive in business casual attire.
 There are typically several DWI or DUI cases set for trial on your court date, so be prepared to wait at the court for several hours.

 Should you lose your case, you have the automatic right to an appeal.
 Your first case appears in District Court.
 Cases appealed in District Court then go to Circuit Court.
 With your case now in Circuit Court, we will start from the beginning – receiving new plea and arraignment for you.

-If you do not win your case at the District Court level, you do have the right to an appeal.
-In Arkansas, the courts are separated with the lower court, or District Court, as the one in which your case first appears.
-Cases appealed from District Court go the the Circuit Court of the county in which the District Court lies.
-For example, a Little Rock District Court case will be appealed to the Pulaski County Circuit Court and Texarkana cases will be appealed to the Miller County Circuit Court.
-When a case is appealed to Circuit Court, it starts over from the beginning.
-This is called a trial “de novo”, or from the beginning.
-A new plea and arraignment is usually required,the paperwork from your case must be replicated, and you will have a new trial.
-The great thing about a de novo appeal is that you can choose to have a jury trial instead of having the case heard and decided by a judge.
-The bad news is that the choice to have a jury hear the case is not yours alone.
-The prosecution can also get a jury trial.
-In other words, if you want to have a judge decide the case, but the prosecution wants a jury, the prosecution can force you to a jury trial.
-Regardless of whether you have a bench trial, or a jury trial, the attorneys at COLLINS, COLLINS & RAY will fight for you every step of the way.
+A new plea and arraignment is usually required, so the paperwork from your case must be replicated.
+You will then have a new trial.
+The great thing about this appeal is that you can choose to have a jury trial instead of having the case heard and decided by a judge.
+The bad news is the choice to have a jury hear the case is not yours alone– the prosecution can also get a jury trial.
+This means if you want a judge to decide your case, but the prosection wants a jury, the prosecution can force you to have a jury trial.
+The other bad thing is a jury will get to decide your punishment.
+No matter what trial you have, the attorneys at Collins, Collins & Ray will fight for you every step of the way.